 The Company and the Bank are each required to comply with applicable capital adequacy standards established by the Federal Reserve and the FDIC.
 The current risk-based capital standards applicable to the Company and the Bank are based on the December 2010 final capital framework for strengthening international capital standards, known as Basel III, of the Basel Committee on Banking Supervision, or Basel Committee.
-The final rules implementing the Basel Committee on Banking Supervision's capital guidelines for U.S. banks ("Basel III Rules") has been fully phased in.
-The Basel III Rules require banks and bank holding companies, including the Company and the Bank, to maintain four minimum capital standards: (1) a Tier 1 capital to adjusted total assets ratio, or leverage capital ratio, of at least 4.0%; (2) a Tier 1 capital to risk-weighted assets ratio, or Tier 1 risk-based capital ratio, of at least 6.0%; (3) a total capital (Tier 1 plus Tier 2) to risk-weighted assets ratio, or total risk-based capital ratio, of at least 8.0%; and (4) a common equity tier 1 ("CET1") capital to risk-weighted assets ratio, or CET1 risk-based capital ratio, of at least 4.5%.
+The final rules implementing the Basel Committee on Banking Supervision's capital guidelines for U.S. banks ("Basel III Rules") have been fully phased in.
+The Basel III Rules require banks and bank holding companies, including the Company and the Bank, to maintain minimum capital amounts and ratios.
+These ratios are common equity Tier 1 capital ("CET1"), Tier 1 capital and total capital (as defined in the regulations) to average assets (as defined in the regulations).